lohani2280/mdanalysis/Home.md

 ----

-It allows one to read molecular dynamics trajectories and access the atomic coordinates through [numpy](http://numpy.scipy.org/) arrays.
+**MDAnalysis** allows one to read molecular dynamics trajectories and access the atomic coordinates through [numpy](http://numpy.scipy.org/) arrays.
 This provides a flexible and relatively fast framework for complex analysis tasks.
 In addition, [CHARMM-style](http://www.charmm.org/html/documentation/c34b1/select.html) atom [selection commands](https://pythonhosted.org/MDAnalysis/documentation_pages/selections.html#selection-commands) are implemented.
 Trajectories can also be manipulated (for instance, fit to a reference structure) and written out.

 A typical usage pattern is to iterate through a trajectory and analyze coordinates for every frame.
 In the following [example](Examples) the end-to-end distance of a protein and the radius of gyration of the backbone atoms are calculated: